VanSHOE/sc2A1/q4/Answer.md

 The linear square solution is almost same as the direct measurements.

 `2.95 <-> 2.96`
+Absolute Difference of 0.01

 `1.74 <-> 1.746`
+Absolute Difference of 0.006

 `-1.45 <-> -1.46`
+Absolute Difference of 0.01

 `1.32 <-> 1.314`
+Absolute Difference of 0.006

 As we can see there is only a max error of 0.01 in the linear square solution.